daleao/sdv/AwesomeProfessions/README.md

     - Analogous to Scavenger.
 Tracks any mining nodes or mineral forages off-screen with a yellow pointer, and any ladders or shafts with a green pointer.
 On entering a new mine floor you will occasionally detect stones with prospective treasure.
 Find the stone and break it within the time limit to obtain a reward.
 The larger your win streak the better your odds of obtaining rare items.
     - _Bonus: holding [ModKey](#configs) will highlight all nodes and ladders on-screen._
 - **Lv5 - Blaster** - Bombs are cheaper to craft.
 Exploded rocks yield 2× *(3×)* as much coal.
     - New recipes: x2 ore (copper, iron, gold) and x1 coal.
+New ammo recipe: x3 iron ore and x1 coal.
 - **Lv10 - Demolitionist** - Bomb radius +1.
 Exploded rocks yield 20% *(40%)* more resources.
     - _Bonus: [Get excited!](https://www.youtube.com/watch?v=0nlJuwO0GDs) when hit by an explosion._
 - **Lv10 - Gemologist** - Progressively identify gems and minerals of higher quality.
 Crystalariums work 25% *(50%)* faster.